 CE's are elected for five years and limited to two terms in office.
 Edmund Ho Hau Wah was Macau's inaugural CE, serving two terms.
 Dr Fernando Chui Sai On became Macau's second CE on 20 December 2009.

 Besides the CE and Executive Council, Macau has a Legislative Assembly which is responsible for general lawmaking, including taxation and passing Macau's budget.
-The Assembly has 29 members: twelve directly elected, ten indirectly elected members representing functional constituencies and seven members appointed by the CE.
+The Assembly has 33 members: fourteen directly elected, twelve indirectly elected members representing functional constituencies and seven members appointed by the CE.
 Members of the legislature serve four-year terms.

 Macau's civil law tradition is inherited from Portugal, though judicial links with Portugal were severed in June 1999.
 The judiciary comprises a Court of First Instance, a Court of Second Instance, a Court of Final Appeal, a Lower Court and an Administrative Court.
 Members of the judiciary are selected by an independent committee and appointed by the CE.